zstange/personal-website/README.md

-# personal-website
+# Zach's personal website
-This is the codebase for my personal website, all about me
+My personal website, coded in React.js and hosted on Firebase